Redop1189/javaScript/README.md

 let name = "John";          // String Literal let age = 20;               // Number Literal
-let isApproved = true;      // Boolean Literal let firstName = undefined;  // 'undefined' Not so common let lastName = null;        // Clear the value of a Varaible
+let isApproved = true;      // Boolean Literal let firstName = undefined;  // 'undefined' not so common let lastName = null;        // Clear the value of a Varaible

+// JavaScript is a Dynamic Language
 ```